 Plastic-Free Book is Beautifully Plastic-Free

 From the very beginning, my editor at Skyhorse, Joseph Sverchek, was committed to producing this book without plastic.
 There were some challenges, but he thinks he has succeeded.
 Check out the Editor’s Note inside the front of the book:

 Did you notice that this snippet from the book is blue?
 That’s because the book is a beautiful 4-color design with photos and tip boxes and highlights in various colors.
 I am so impressed with the layout of this book, and that’s not bragging because I had nothing to do with it.
-All the credit belongs to the designer at Skyhorse, who worked to make this book not only useful … Read the rest
+All the credit belongs to the designer at Skyhorse, who worked to make this book not only useful and readable but really attractive… Read the rest

 So, two weeks ago, I was out of town staying in a hotel with friends and looking forward to a much deserved vacation, when I started to feel the tell-tale signs of a cold coming on.
 My face hurt, my head throbbed, and by the second day, I had a sore throat.
 I’ve written before about plastic-free traveling as well as plastic-free cold remedies, but I wasn’t prepared for the eventuality of both happening at the same time.
 Crap.
 What was I going to do?
 My neti pot was at home.
 So were most of my cloth handkerchiefs.
 And I had no idea how to get soup or cough remedies without plastic in this unfamiliar place.